anandhu720/Hotstar-Web-App-Clone/README.md

-# disney-hotstar-clone
+# Disney Hotstar UI Clone

-Hotstar-Disney+ clone using ReactJS
+Hotstar-Disney+ UI clone using ReactJS

 Most Simple Project you can do when ypu start studying ReactJS.It is only made using ReactJS.